 Marine Spatial Data Governance consists in an effective framework of leadership, policies, laws, directives, regulations, agreements, partnerships, processes and procedures focussing on marine data to oversee and ensure the continuity of good decision-making prioritized based on scientific evidence and authoritative data in order to oversee sustainable social, economic, environmental protection and scientific human activities in marine space.

 This simplified definition must take global priorities and trends in consideration.
 It requires more development in this section to expand on the different aspects of data governance over marine spaces.
-Note that elements of governance and proposed steps to achieve it for an HO have been presented earlier in the perspective of Quality Management Principles (Chapter 1, section 1.5.3) and attaining a national or regional MSDI maturity at a level that is sustainable (Chapter 3).
-The steps necessary to establish an MSDI presented in chapter 3.0 can be mapped as actions to achieve Marine Spatial Data Governance following the UNGGIM IGIF model for governance and institutions.
+Note that elements of governance and proposed steps to achieve it for an HO have been presented earlier in the perspective of Quality Management Principles (Section 1.5.3) and attaining a national or regional MSDI maturity at a level that is sustainable (Chapter 3).
+The steps necessary to establish an MSDI presented in Chapter 3 can be mapped as actions to achieve Marine Spatial Data Governance following the UN-GGIM IGIF model for governance and institutions.
 These actions also articulate the strategies towards marine spatial data governance that the HO will adopt.